Zika virus infection and pregnancy

 - What is the care required for newborns diagnosed with microcephaly during pregnancy?

-Epidemic, Health, Healthcare workers, Infants/neonates, Infections and infectious diseases, Maternal and perinatal health, Nervous sytem and neurological diseases, Pregnant women, Viral fevers, Zoonotic and other parasitic infections
+Epidemic/Endemic, Health, Healthcare workers, Infants/neonates, Infections and infectious diseases (all), Maternal and perinatal health, Nervous system and neurologic conditions, Pregnant/lactating women, Viral fevers/VHF, Zoonotic and other pathogens